 Ready to get started?
 Here are a few of our favorite under-bed storage options.

-Storage bags.
 Large zippered bags work well for infrequently used items, such as holiday decorations and spare blankets, pillows and linens.
-"Vacuum extra sets of linens into space bags to reduce bulk," Mark suggests.
+"Vacuum extra sets of linens into space bags to reduce bulk," Lisa suggests.

-Photo storage cases.
-"Under-bed storage is good for memorabilia and old photos," Mark says.
+"Under-bed storage is good for memorabilia and old photos," Lisa says.
 "They don’t need to be accessed very often and might degrade if stored in the garage, attic or basement."
 Choose an acid-free container to preserve photographs.

-Suitcases.
-Luggage can be stored beneath the bed between trips and can double as contained storage for blankets, linens, and clothing.
+Luggage can be stored beneath the bed between trips and can double as contained storage for blankets, linens and clothing.
 You could also add wheels to vintage suitcases for a creative twist.

 If you want even more storage space, you can elevate your bed several inches off the floor with risers.
 Bonus: A higher bed can also be more comfortable for some people and offers a better view of the television set and windows.